ember-template-lint/ember-template-lint/docs/rule/no-aria-unsupported-elements.md

 # no-aria-unsupported-elements

-Certain reserved DOM elements like `meta`, `html`, `script`, `style` do not support ARIA roles, states and properties.
+Certain reserved DOM elements do not support ARIA roles, states and properties.
 This is often because they are not visible.

+These elements include:

+- `html`
+- `meta`
+- `script`
+- `style`

 This rule enforces that these DOM elements do not contain the `role` and/or `aria-*` props.

 ## Examples